oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

     !["Click App Builder"](images/event-assist-rag.png "")

-9. Click **Insert**, or replace the existing SQL query with the one provided below to generate the same output for this workshop:
+9. Click **Insert**, or replace the existing SQL query with the one provided below to generate the same output used in this workshop:

-    *Note: By replacing it with the provided code, we ensure that your application behaves consistently and matches the expected outcome.*
+    *Note: Replacing the query with the provided code ensures that your application behaves consistently and matches the expected output.*

     ```
     <copy>